qns53/election/README.md

 Then add accounts public key in .json file.
 Login in Metamask with authorized account i.e account which is allowed to vote for that constituency.
 Launch website(front-end) from src folder above.

+Smart Contract is present in election-2019_update/contracts .json file for each constituency which in which that constituency accounts are recorded which are authorized to vot for that constituency.